Gera3dartist/ocr_project/README.md

-# Gas Meter OCR — SAMGAZ G4 Digit Reader
+# Gas Meter OCR —  Digit Reader

 Computer-vision pipeline that reads the 5-digit mechanical display on a SAMGAZ G4 gas meter.
 Designed to run on a **Raspberry Pi Zero W2** with a camera module, but can also process static images on any machine.